We may earn money or products from the companies mentioned in this post. Please check my disclosure policy to learn more.

 There are a lot of good products available in the market for oily skin.
 Do your research and find the right one.

-Monthly facials are also a great way to remove excess oil and dead skin cells from the surface of your skin.
+Monthly facials are also a great way to remove excess oil or dead skin cells from the skin surface.
 An aesthetician can help you better understand your skincare needs in order to make the facial a beneficial rendezvous.